 Treats cancer of the colon or rectum.
-This medicine may be given in patients who have already received other cancer medicines.

 There may be other brand names for this medicine.